Andrety3/SecurityPlus701/markdown.md

 Service restarts are typically used for background processes without significantly impacting user activities.

 ### - Application restart
+Application restart is a feature that allows an application to be restarted automatically or given to the user the option to restart it

 ### - Legacy applications
+A legacy application is an outdated computer program or system that is still in use, but is no longer supported by its developers

 ### - Dependencies
+Dependencies are the relationships between IT services and can refer to a number of different things, including:
+IT operations and planning
+Understanding IT dependencies can help identify critical services, limit risks, and see the consequences of application failure.

+Information used in controls
+IT Dependency (ITD) is a term used by auditors to describe information used to execute controls.
+ITD testing ensures that information used in control operations is reliable, complete, and accurate.

+Software dependencies
+A software dependency is a library or piece of software that a software system relies on to function.
+Developers use software dependencies to save time and effort, but issues or bugs in the dependency can affect the entire system.

+Business dependency
+IT dependency can also refer to a business's requirement for IT support to execute